-Steve’s Violin Concerto received its orchestral premier in Scotland in June 2017 with soloist Mark Wilson and Paul Wood conducting Ayr Camerata.
+Steve’s Violin Concerto received its orchestral premier in Scotland in June 2017 with soloist Mark Wilson and conductor Paul Wood.

 In 2018 Steve's '3 Poems by Lorna Law' were performed in London by Ferrier Award winning baritone Gareth Brynmor John.

-Steve was born in London and is a self-taught pianist from a young age, performing concertos by Gershwin and Prokofiev and composing and performing a piano sonata whilst at school.
+Steve was born in London and is a self-taught pianist from a young age, performing concertos by Gershwin and Prokofiev and performing his own piano sonata at school.
 He studied music at Bristol University with Raymond Warren and Wyndham Thomas and received a Master's degree in composition for his jazzy 3 act opera ‘Heaven on Earth’ (1998) which was described as ‘a significant contribution to the genre’.

-Steve’s works include much piano music (including 2 sonatas and ‘12 Pop Preludes’), songs, chamber pieces, crossover albums, an ‘80s Symphony’, a Violin Concerto and Piano Concerto.
+Steve’s works include piano music (including 2 sonatas and ‘12 Pop Preludes’), songs, chamber pieces, crossover albums, an ‘80s Symphony’, a Violin Concerto and a Piano Concerto.

-Steve is also a gifted and meticulous transcriber of piano recordings.
+Steve is also know as one of the most accurate and meticulous transcribers of piano recordings.
 He is a published arranger of Dudley Moore’s album 'Songs Without Words' with Faber.
 Steve was invited to meet Dudley in London in 1999 after dedicating a solo piano transcription of Dudley’s music from the film ‘Bedazzled’.
 Steve’s many arrangements for musicians such as Rena Fruchter, Jack Gibbons and the late BBC Broadcaster Geoffrey Stern have been performed in the UK and America.